 Gallstones range in size, from as small as a grain of sand to as large as a golf ball.
 While often harmless, gallstones become a cause for concern when they block biliary or pancreatic ducts.
 Obstruction of these ducts can seriously affect the gallbladder, pancreas and/or liver.
 Gallstones are the major cause of acute or chronic inflammation of the gallbladder (cholecystitis).

 Risk factors for developing gallstones include obesity, gender (women are more susceptible to the condition), diabetes and losing weight quickly.
 Ethnicity also plays a role, with Native Americans and Mexican-Americans at higher risk than others.

 Gallstones exhibit very few signs, if any.
-People often do not realize they have gallstones until a blockage occurs in one of the ducts.
+Gallstone symptoms are hard to detect until a blockage occurs in one of the ducts.
 The most common symptom is pain in the center and/or upper right quadrant of the abdomen.
 Patients may also experience discomfort between the shoulder blades or right upper back.
 Nausea and vomiting may also be present.
 The pain may go away within 15 to 20 minutes, signaling that the gallstone may have passed through the duct.
 However, if the pain lasts longer than a few hours and is intense, you should immediately contact your physician.

 - severe and intolerable abdominal pain

 - jaundice (a yellow discoloration of the skin and eyes)

 Your physician will ask about your medical history and conduct a physical exam.
 You may need to undergo imaging tests such as an abdominal ultrasound or CT or MRI scan to visually determine if gallstones are the source of your symptoms.
 Blood tests may also be recommended to rule out other complications such as infection or pancreatitis.